Here it is, folks, my crowning achievement: my wedding cake.

 Construction with standard 1/4" dowel for support and stability, and my sweet groom made the separation using 1" dowel and rounded hexagon plates.

 Over all, this cake took about 30 hours to complete (if I condensed it down), but if I do say so, I am rather proud of this work, and it tasted as good as it looked.
-With the extra snowflakes, I scattered them over the ruffle and around the cake on the table to carry the theme and decorations over.

 In case you're wondering, my groom picked out the cake topper... she started out as a blond, and he started out as a light brunette.
 I dyed her hair red and his black to more accurately depict us as a couple.